SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Other-Plugins/Addon-Jam/Addon-Jam-2021.md

 * A little strange for the enchants to be level 3 when there is no lvl 1 or 2 to be had (the light and dark magic ones)

 #### Conclusion

 The theme is spot on and very satisfying to use and fun to play with.
 The code is a mess at times though and gradients in item names are easily tiring.
 Between the brews and the infusions you get lots of applicability but it seems like there is a lot of content that would get burned through pretty quickly - nothing is overly expensive so the many "endgame" goals feel more early/mid game than endgame.
 Can be a plus or a minus depending on the POV, just seems  like going for variety of goals made progression shallow/non existent for each, it's wide but not deep.

 </details>

 ## 4. EMC2 by Seggan

 https://github.com/Seggan/EMC2
 | Accuracy | Creativity | Innovation | Code Quality | Gameplay | Mechanics | TOTAL |
 | -------- | ---------- | ---------- | ------------ | -------- | --------- | ----- |
 | 5.45     | 4.3        | 6.35       | 6.9          | 3.5      | 4.8       | **5.22** |

 > EMC2 allows transmutation and mass storage of items by converting them into "Quark-Gluon Plasma"
-> <br>_by Seggan_
+> _by Seggan_

 <details>
 <summary>Click for a detailed review</summary>

-#### Pros
+### Pros

 * Unit Tests
 * Lombok and a bit of documentation
 * Nice concept with the Router
 * There are researches

-#### Cons
+### Cons

 * Horrible user experience, lack of explanation
 * The Atomizer opens the Beacon UI
 * "QGC" does not take Slimefun items into account, only vanilla materials which results in a servere disbalance and exploits